Dzongri-Goecha La Trek

 - Ground support from an experienced team of adventurers.

-- High comfort/luxury trek facilities including stay at camps.
+- Comfortable trek facilities including stay at camps or trekker huts.

 - Meals during the treks or expeditions while camping.